jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-10-08-ultimate-retropie-setup-guide.md

 Once the Pi restarts, the border should be gone!
 There are a bunch of controls to optimize overscan and borders in a more granular way.
 For more info see the <a href="https://www.raspberrypi.org/documentation/configuration/config-txt/video.md" target="_blank">official Raspberry Pi Video Options documentation</a>

 That's it!
-Enjoy your RetroPie!
+If you want to play some more demanding games you can [setup Game Streaming]({% post_url 2018-11-17-gamestream-moonlight-on-retropie %}).
+Otherwise enjoy your RetroPie!